Kayabachō Station: History

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

+TH Liner services on the Hibiya Line between Ebisu and Kuki commenced on 6 June 2020.

 Surrounding area

 Kayabachō Station is located at an intersection of two major streets in southern Nihonbashi (specifically Nihonbashi-Kayabachō), a neighbourhood in Chūō Ward renowned for its financial history and commercial development.
 The Tokyo Stock Exchange is only a few blocks west in Nihonbashi-Kabutochō.